-Topics and series.
+Topics.
 This historical marker is listed in these topic lists: African Americans • War of 1812.
-In addition, it is included in the Daughters of the American Revolution series list.
-A significant historical year for this entry is 1814.
+A significant historical month for this entry is February 1661.

 Location.
-38° 28.174′ N, 76° 17.651′ W. Marker is in Taylors Island, Maryland, in Dorchester County.
-Marker is on Taylors Island Road, 1.1 miles west of Smithville Road, on the right when traveling west.
+38° 28.175′ N, 76° 17.634′ W. Marker is in Taylors Island, Maryland, in Dorchester County.
+Marker is on Taylors Island Road (Maryland Route 16) 1.1 miles west of Smithville Road, on the right when traveling west.
 Marker is about 100 feet west of the Taylors Island bridge.
 Touch for map.
 Marker is in this post office area: Taylors Island MD 21669, United States of America.
 Touch for directions.